google/flutter-desktop-embedding/example/README.md

 the [Flutter Application Requirements section](https://github.com/flutter/flutter/wiki/Desktop-shells#flutter-application-requirements).

+If you are building for macOS, you should also read about [managing macOS security configurations](../macOS-Security.md).

 ### Copy the 'linux', 'macos', and/or 'windows' Directories

 These directories are self-contained, and can be copied to an existing